-- By entering any subsequent prize, winners agree to allow Burg Simpson the right to publish the entrant’s name, photograph images, all personal and other information (including general locations) for the purpose of Burg Simpson and the competition’s publicity, promotion, and news (including use in broadcast media, printed publications, editorial and PR activities, and online).
+- By entering, winners agree to allow Burg Simpson the right to publish the entrant’s name, photograph images, all personal and other information (including general locations) for the purpose of Burg Simpson and the competition’s publicity, promotion, and news (including use in broadcast media, printed publications, editorial and PR activities, and online).

 - Essays must be the original work of the student.
 All sources used must be properly cited and included in the bibliography.

 - Essays cannot be more than 1,500 words.
 Citations and bibliography are not included in the word count.

 - Students must include a properly formatted bibliography and use in-text citations for references.
 Consult your teachers for assistance.